solo-io/unik/docs/getting_started.md

   * Open a new terminal window/tab.
 This terminal will be where we leave the UniK daemon running.
   * `cd` to the `_build` directory created by `make`
   * run `unik daemon --debug` (the `--debug` flag is optional, if you want to see more verbose output)
   * UniK will compile and deploy its own 30 MB unikernel.
 This unikernel is the [Unik Instance Listener](./instance_listener.md).
-The instance listener uses udp broadcast to detect instance ips and bootstrap instances running on Virtualbox.
+The Instance Listener uses udp broadcast to detect (the IP address) and bootstrap instances running on Virtualbox.
   * After this is finished, UniK is running and ready to accept commands.
   * Open a new terminal window and type `unik target --host localhost` to set the CLI target to the your local machine.